Ambita/samhandling_megler_boligbyggelag_docs/README.md

 ### Salgsmelding

 When the object has been sold the broker sends a sales message.
 This message contains all the necessary information for updating data and proceed with clarification and board approval.

+#### Request

 An example json request can look like this:

 ```json
 {